 Statewide Afterschool Networks and National AfterSchool Association State Affiliates

-In addition to information on state-level policies and practices that can help promote child care access and quality, the profiles include information on statewide afterschool networks and/or National AfterSchool Association state affiliates (where applicable).
+The profiles also include information on statewide afterschool networks and National AfterSchool Association state affiliates (where applicable).
 These statewide entities offer training, technical assistance, and other services to help increase the quality of afterschool and summer care and raise awareness about the importance of these programs.
-Representatives from these entities often work closely with CCDF Lead Agency staff, as well as 21st CCLC representatives, to help coordinate quality improvement efforts that benefit school-age children.
+Representatives from these organizations often work closely with CCDF Lead Agency staff, as well as 21st CCLC representatives, to help coordinate quality improvement efforts that benefit school-age children.

 How to Use the National and State/Territory Profiles